 Zepel is a project management software designed specifically for software product teams.
 It gives you a bird’s-eye view of what’s going on within the organization.
 Zepel is also highly effective for companies with employees working from home.
 You can quickly process customer requests, comments, and bug reports from different tools.

 It’s simple to prioritize tasks using the Plan, which offers a visual plan of action for all features and allows you to track their progress in one place.
 Because many Jira users switched to Zepel, it recognizes the importance of developers’ productivity and has strong integrations with GitHub, Bitbucket, and GitLab.
-This allows programmers to link items by item ID to pull requests, branches, commits, and automatically update work within Zepel based on their Git Workflow.
+This allows programmers to link items by item ID to pull requests, branches, and commits, and automatically update work within Zepel based on their Git Workflow.

 - Activity timeline